ChE99/IBM-Data-Science/README.md

-# Completed projects in the IBM Data Science professioal certificate program.
+# Completed projects in the IBM Data Science professional certificate program.